JLugo4/JLugo4/index.md

 **Software Engineer**
 - Hands-on experience leveraging AWS services to automate workflows and optimize cloud operations
 - Contributed to agile development of robust, full-scale applications utilizing modern programming languages and frameworks
-- Designed and implemented scalable backend services and APIs with a focus on performance, maintainability, and cloud readiness.

 ### Zip Code Wilmington | Wilmington, DE (Feb 2023 – May 2023)
 **Software Developer in Training**